nschloe/pyfoobar/README.md

 ### Testing

-To run the pyfoobar unit tests, check out this repository and type
+To run the pyfoobar unit tests, check out this repository and do
 ```
-pytest
+tox
 ```

 ### License